 Hit the hiking and walking trails in the Friulian Dolomites, Carnic Alps and Julian Alps

 The Carnic Alps and the Julian Alps are two of the most popular mountain ranges in Friuli Venezia Giulia for hiking, skiing, and other outdoor sports.
 There are 13 nature reserves located within the Friuli Venezia Giulia region and a great number of varying hiking trails throughout them from easy to more advanced.

 The Friulian Dolomites are considered the most unspoilt of the entire Dolomite group, a UNESCO World Heritage site.
 Less frequented than their Veneto and Trentino-Alto Adige counterparts, the Friulian Dolomites are a paradise for hikers, climbers and nature lovers.
-Considered the most untouched area of the entire Dolomite range, its symbol is Campanile di Val Montanaia, an isolated rock pinnacle on the summit that looks like a bell tower.
-Readers note: Only the fittest climbers would challenge an ascent to the peak, but iconic images of the tower, surrounded by spectacular karst formations, can be easily photographed from lower trails.
-For low-impact trekkers there are well-kept forested paths and trails, meadows, glacial rivers, brilliant green lakes, dramatic limestone topography and caves.
+Its symbol is Campanile di Val Montanaia, an isolated rock pinnacle on the summit that looks like a bell tower.

 In the heart of the Canal Valley, Tarvisio is a getaway to the Alpine beauty.
 The trail of the Fusine Lakes is an easy walk that connects 2 glacial lakes with pristine waters.